-8.2.3.5 PDP Measurement Results Analysis using Time-Domain Technique
+8.2.3.6 PDP Measurement Results Analysis using Time-Domain Technique

-FFS
+<Editor’s note: The detailed procedure will be updated at a later time.>

+This clause is to define the PDP Measurement Results Analysis using Time-Domain Technique.

-8.2.3.6 PDP Target Values
+8.2.3.7 PDP Target Values

-The target values for the UMa route are specified in Table 8.2.3.6-1 and illustrated in Figure 8.2.3.6-1 which uses the time segments defined in Table 8.2.2.3-1; the original PDP values without any processing related to the delay resolution are tabulated in Table 8.2.3.6-2.
-The target values for the UMi route are specified in Table 8.2.3.6-3 and illustrated in Figure 8.2.3.6-2 which uses the time segments defined in Table 8.2.2.3-2; the original PDP values without any processing related to the delay resolution are tabulated in Table 8.2.3.6-4.
+The target values for the UMa route are specified in Table 8.2.3.7-1 and illustrated in Figure 8.2.3.7-1 which uses the time segments defined in Table 8.2.2.3-1; the original PDP values without any processing related to the delay resolution are tabulated in Table 8.2.3.7-2.
+The target values for the UMi route are specified in Table 8.2.3.7-3 and illustrated in Figure 8.2.3.7-2 which uses the time segments defined in Table 8.2.2.3-2; the original PDP values without any processing related to the delay resolution are tabulated in Table 8.2.3.7-4.
 Note that red lines in the figures denote the power per excess delay and blue lines the power per cluster index.
 Entries of the table contain either discrete excess delay/power pairs or cluster index/power pairs, depending on the segment type.
 In the case of segments with time variant excess delays the initial and final excess delays of clusters must be as specified in the model parameter tables in Annex A and rounded to the delay resolution supported by the measurement bandwidth (1/200 MHz = 5 ns).
-The window used in the bandwidth filtering is a Chebyshev window with 120 dB sidelobe factor, discussed in some more detail in Clause 8.2.3.7.
+The window used in the bandwidth filtering is a Chebyshev window with 120 dB sidelobe factor, discussed in some more detail in Clause 8.2.3.8.